 The Board of Education serves as a final review of appeals of administrative actions regarding complaints and criticisms.
 All complaints so appealed to the Board of Education shall be in writing, signed by the aggrieved person(s), and shall be directed to the Board of Education through the Superintendent.
 No member of the community shall be denied the right to petition the Board of Education for redress of a grievance.
-Complaints shall be referred back through the proper administrative channels for solutions before investigation or action by the Board of Education.
-Exceptions that the Board will act upon are complaints that concern Board policies or Board operations only.
+Complaints shall be referred back through the proper administrative channels for solutions before investigation or action by the Board of Education for Education for education are complaints that concern Board policies or Board operations only.